shsagir/play-area-sync/docs/app.md

 #### Changing App ownership

+1. Go to the App in the Dashboard
+2. Click the "Change ownership" button
+3. Choose a different Company (and Billing Contact)

-The `Change ownership` button is a very powerful tool.
+The `Change ownership` button, linked from your App overview is a very powerful tool.
 You can move the App to a different Company or Billing Contact you have access to.
 That means, you can assign the App to a different team, and or to be billed from a different [Billing Contact](/billing-contact).

+This action can only be done by Accounts who have Owner or Admin privileges on both Companies.
+Also the App must be paid, not in trial mode.

 #### Inviting a client to take over an App